P.J. Fleck brimming with confidence as Gophers open spring football practice

 Blaise Andries as tackle or guard, Conner Olson as guard or center, Curtis Dunlap Jr. as guard or tackle, nothing is decided yet.
 Fleck also mentioned Jason Dickson, coming off a redshirt, and true freshman JJ Guedet — who was 240 pounds when he committed but is now 305 — as possible options as well.

-The coach also wants to involve the tight ends more, like Jake Paulson, who gained 30 pounds; Brevyn Spann-Ford, coming off a redshirt; Bryce Witham, who had a good offseason; and Ko Kieft, who is also bigger.
+The coach also wants to involve the tight ends more, such as Jake Paulson, who gained 30 pounds; Brevyn Spann-Ford, coming off a redshirt; Bryce Witham, who had a good offseason; and Ko Kieft, who is also bigger.

 Defensive adjustments